Thursday, 03 January 2019 | Written by James Murphy

 In 2016, the SPLC published an article written by Heidi Beirich, the head of the SPLC’s Intelligence Project, which referred to Allen as “neo-Nazi lawyer” and implied that his work for the City of Baltimore was racist.
 At the time, Allen was working for the city and had filed one motion in a case brought against the city by a black man who was wrongly accused of murder.
 Shortly after the article came out, Allen was fired by the city.
 Allen also found himself “blacklisted,” making it extremely difficult for him to find another job.

 In 2014, the NA hired accountant Randolph Dilloway to clean up its accounts, which were in disarray.
+An accountant with lots of accounting resources could easily clean up his books and get them into a suitable system so that they’re easy to understand.
 The NA’s chairman, Will Williams, had Dilloway sign confidentiality agreements as a condition of his employment.
 On May 3 of 2015, Williams confronted Dilloway, accusing the accountant of poor work.
 Dilloway then left the NA’s headquarters, taking one of the organization’s laptops and numerous thumb drives with him.

 The stolen thumb drives contained the information that Beirich would use to write the story on Allen and sully his reputation.